 Normally we would not question a miracle, as such things are supposed to be unlikely and miraculous by their very nature.
-However, as pointed out in several other translator notes, the surviving manuscripts of Matthew contain more provable corruptions than any other Gospel.
+However, as pointed out in several more of our translator notes, the surviving manuscripts of Matthew contain more provable corruptions than any other Gospel.
 It seems that this is probably just another one of them.

-We have no complete manuscripts of Matthew from before the 4th century CE.
+We haven’t yet found any complete manuscripts of Matthew from before the 4th century CE.
 According to ancient sources, Matthew was the first Gospel written, and it was originally penned in Aramaic.
-Back then the Christian community was small, and copying scrolls was expensive.
+Back then, the Christian community was small, and copying scrolls was expensive.
 The number of copies of Matthew was likely tiny for many decades.
 Now was the perfect time to corrupt the text of Matthew, and it seems that’s what happened in many places.

 How did the corruption happen?

-Since there were so few copies, they were not personal copies; they were living documents used in worship services.
+Since there were so few full copies, these were not personal copies; they were living documents used in worship services.
 Readers and teachers would leave marks and scribble notes into the margins and between the lines to clarify what the text meant, or to act as reminders when giving sermons.